Emergency Tax - How Do I Avoid It?

 When you subsequently provide your PPS number, the normal emergency basis will apply to the earnings in that and subsequent weeks.

-Once you register your job with Revenue, they will then send a Tax Credit Certificate to you and Revenue Payroll Notification to your employer, which shows the total amount of your tax credits and rate band.
+Once you register your job with Revenue, they will then send a Tax Credit Certificate to you and a Revenue Payroll Notification to your employer, which shows the total amount of your tax credits and rate band.

 Your employer will then refund any overpaid tax and Universal Social Charge (USC) on your next payday!